 One diet program we’re excited about is Noom.
 We love that Noom offers personalized meal plans, 1:1 health coaching, food logging, customized health information, and so many other health tracking devices.

-You can request a free trial for a limited time, so make sure to check it out!
+You can request a free trial offer for a limited time, so make sure to check it out!